baden03/t-minus-countdown/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.2.10 =
+* jQuery datepicker and related css will only load when needed
+* countup will use triple digit class for numbers above 100
+* new carbonite-responsive style

+= 2.2.9 =
+* current time calculation now uses WordPress current_time() function
+* bug fix for iOS devices using Chrome

 = 2.2.8 =
 * small bug fix that was causing issues on some systems.